Kostee/tft-overview/README.md

 c) **EUR to USD Exchange Rate** - EURUSD

 All indexes were downloaded from the [MarketWatch website](https://www.marketwatch.com/).
-Unfortunately, values got this way include NA values - mainly on weekends.
+Unfortunately, values got this way include NA values - fortunately mainly on weekends, on which they are naturally not available.
 Another limitation was the inability to download a larger range of data than one year - to this end, ten (for ten years) *.csv* files were manually downloaded for each of the three indexes, which were then processed and merged.

 Each day and index consists of four numbers: